New project to enhance understanding of complementary medicine approaches

 "We will revitalize this knowledge base [SemMedDB] by improving its underlying NLP methods and integrate it with the knowledge graph for complementary medicine to get a more holistic view of the evidence in the literature," he said.

-Kilicoglu will lead the development of a literature dataset and NLP methods and, with researchers in the NCSA, the construction of knowledge graph on complementary medicine literature.
+Kilicoglu will lead the development of a literature dataset and NLP methods and, with researchers in the NCSA, the construction of the knowledge graph on complementary medicine literature.

 "If the project is successful, we can imagine the tools/resources being used in precision medicine.
 The NCCIH is also starting a new initiative, called Whole Person Health, and we expect our work will be integrated with their tools and resources in the future," said Kilicoglu.